 It's unsettling, at least to me.
 I don't like having that voice in my head.

 I use my affirmations for Christian moms every day, but sometimes, they're not enough.
 I need a little more.

 Years ago, my pastor handed out red bookmarks with 40 "I am" statements that were based on Biblical truths.
 I loved it because it told me who I am in Christ, the truth about who I was really meant to be.

 I've misplaced that bookmark, but it really helped me back then, so I've attempted to recreate it below.
 These statements, affirmations really, are the truth about God says about you through His Word.

 I wrote the statements in YOU ARE form as if God were speaking to you.
 You can translate them into I AM statements if you want.
-I have both available in the free printable download at the bottom of the post.
+I have both available in the free printable below.

 Who Does God Say I Am?
 20 Biblical Truths & Affirmations For Every Christian

 You are no longer a slave to sin.